Identifying Markov chain models from time-to-event data: an algebraic approach: Model degeneracy effects

 \eqref{solutions9sym} shows that each of the two solutions of the inverse problem is not symmetric, whereas the set of two solutions is symmetric with respect to $\sigma_{M9}$ that transforms one solution into the other.

 The models $M4$ and $M8$ have no symmetry of the transition graphs and no obvious algebraic symmetry of the inverse problem.
-However, the following property shows that these models are tightly related to $M9$. \begin{proposition} There are bijective transformations $f_{M,M'}: D \subset \RR^5 \to D'\subset \RR^5$, relating parameters $\vect{k}$ of model $M$ to parameters $\vect{k'}$ of the model $M'$ (i.e. $\vect{k'} = f_{M,M'}(\vect{k})$) where $M,M'$ are any pair in the list $\{M4, M8, M9\}$, and $D,D'$ are open domains containing all the parameters for which the inverse problem of $M,M'$ has a solution. $f_{M,M'}$ satisfy the following constraints \begin{enumerate}[label=(\roman*)] \item The parameter $k_5$ should be the same for all the models. \item The lifetimes of the states $1,2,3$ considering the reduced $3$ states Markov chain whose generator is $\left( \vect{\tilde Q}^{red} \right)^T$, i.e. $\vect{\tilde Q}^T$ with $k_5$ set to zero, is the same for all the models. \item The probability to be in the state $3$ in the steady state of the same reduced Markov chain, is the same for all the models. \end{enumerate} Model $M$ with parameters $\vect{k}$ has exactly the same phase-type distribution as model $M'$ with phase-type $\vect{k'}$.
+However, the following property shows that these models are tightly related to $M9$. \begin{proposition} There are bijective rational maps $f_{M,M'}: D \subset \RR^5 \to D'\subset \RR^5$, relating parameters $\vect{k}$ of model $M$ to parameters $\vect{k'}$ of the model $M'$ (i.e. $\vect{k'} = f_{M,M'}(\vect{k})$) where $M,M'$ are any pair in the list $\{M4, M8, M9\}$, and $D,D'$ are open domains containing all the real positive parameters resulting from the inverse problem of $M,M'$. $f_{M,M'}$ satisfy the following constraints \begin{enumerate}[label=(\roman*)] \item The parameter $k_5$ is the same for all the models. \item The lifetimes of the states $1,2,3$ is the same for all the models. \item the probability to be in the state $3$ is the same for all the models. \end{enumerate} Model $M$ with parameters $\vect{k}$ has exactly the same phase-type distribution as model $M'$ with phase-type $\vect{k'}$.
 The property does not hold if the model $M2$ is included in the list. \end{proposition} \begin{proof} Consider that there are mappings relating parameters of solvable models that have the same phase-type distribution, in particular the same parameters of the phase type distributions.
+Then, \ref{prop16i} and \ref{prop16iii} follow from the Proposition~\ref{lem:constraints}.
+The same Proposition implies that $T_3$ is the same for all models.
+Longer, but elementary calculations using the solutions of the inverse problem obtained in the section allow us to check that $T_1$ and $T_2$ are the same for all the models in the list $M4$,$M8$,$M9$.
+However, this is no true if we include $M2$ in the list (this model has different values of $T_1$ and $T_2$).
+Reciprocally, if we impose \ref{prop16i}, \ref{prop16ii}, \ref{prop16iii} one finds four equations relating $\vect{k}$ and $\vect{k'}$.
+These equations, if they have solutions, define the map $f_{M,M'}$.
+As a matter of fact, solutions exist and are easy to compute.
+For instance if $k_i$ are the parameters of $M9$ corresponding to the parameters $k'_i$ of $M8$, then using the Table~\ref{table:times} the conditions \ref{prop16ii}, \ref{prop16iii} read